Congrats on taking the first step to learn more about the keto diet!

 - Vanilla and other extracts

-- Any dry powdered spice that contains no sugar (Unsweetened Cocoa)
+- Any dry powdered spice that contains no sugar (like unsweetened cocoa)

 - Sugar-free diet soda